 Some of our automated programming systems integrate data programming, automated handling functions and/or security deployment into a single product solution.
-During 2020, we continued to simplify and integrate security deployment into some of our solutions.
+During 2022, we continued to simplify and integrate security deployment into some of our solutions adding the capability to our PSV5000 and as a field upgrade to installed systems.
 Quality and security-conscious customers, particularly those in high-volume manufacturing and programming, drive this portion of our business.